 To enable cross-account access, you can specify an entire account or IAM entities in another account as the principal in a resource-based policy.
 Adding a cross-account principal to a resource-based policy is only half of establishing the trust relationship.
 When the principal and the resource are in different AWS accounts, an IAM administrator in the trusted account must also grant the principal entity (user or role) permission to access the resource.
 They grant permission by attaching an identity-based policy to the entity.
 However, if a resource-based policy grants access to a principal in the same account, no additional identity-based policy is required.
-For more information, see How IAM roles differ from resource-based policies in the IAM User Guide.
+For more information, see Cross account resource access in IAM in the IAM User Guide.